darthoctopus/zvrk/Writeup/referee reports/2_reply.md

 The physical interpretation of linewidths is as damping rates/mode lifetimes.
 Nowhere in our subsequent analysis do we discuss the physics underlying the excitation or damping of modes; neither do we use the linewidths as a constraint on Zvrk's physical properties.
 Thus, this statement as we have written it is correct, contrary to the referee's misrepresentation.
 If the referee disagrees, we ask them to point out any instances of our use of linewidths in the paper for physical interpretation, which we will be happy to remove.

 It is true we found that permitting the mode-wise linewidths to vary freely interfered with the fitting procedure.
 However, this only indicates that the fitted linewidths may not be relied upon for physical interpretation, and, as described, we have made no attempt to do so.
-If this statement is intended to improve the paper, we will appreciate if the referee would explicitly explain the contradiction they see in this, as we do not.
+If this statement is intended to improve the paper, we will appreciate if the referee would explicitly explain the contradiction they see in this, as we see none.

 We point out that, even in high-quality Kepler data of main-sequence p-mode oscillators, where one would imagine the fitting procedure to be ideally robust, the lowest-amplitude modes will still return unphysically large linewidths when these are left to vary freely in the fit.
 It is for this reason that the linewidths are often instead constrained to vary slowly as a function of frequency, rather than permitted to each vary freely (e.g. Appourchaux et al. 2016, A&A, 595C, 2; Kuszlewicz et al. 2019, MNRAS, 488, 572; Hall et al. 2021, NatAs, 5, 707).
 While we agree that having a single pooled linewidth across all modes will return unreliable estimates of the linewidth, doing so is closer to this well-established observational practice than having an independent linewidth per mode.
 Since we are not using the linewidths physically, more sophisticated techniques are not needed.
 Conversely, systematic biases in the mode heights and rotational widths are reported by Kamiaka et al. 2018, who do permit the linewidths to each vary freely, when peaks are close to overlapping.
 Using a constant linewidth thus also avoids these induced systematics in the specific case of overlapping peaks.
 We have added this discussion to the main text.